ianleckie/probablyenough.dev/README.md

 *Many projects do not need 80% of what we pretend they need.*

-Probably Enough is a practical set of tools for people who love writing the web, but who don't want 400MB of node_modules to say hello world.
+Probably Enough is a practical set of tools for people who love writing the web, but who don't want 400MB of node_modules to publish `index.html`.

 ## Probably Enough Tools: